hturnbull93/journey_oop_blog/README.md

 Clone this repo to your local machine, and run `bundle`.
 This will install RSpec for you.

 Run the tests by running `rspec` from the main directory.

+Try commenting out the contents of the Walk and Car classes, the tests should still work, due to dependency injection.